-As alternatives, Wellflex sleeves or sleeves with two-sided flanges ⇒ Chap.
-4.3.3 [▶ 24] are available (use in zone 2 environment if the piping is still in the explosion protection zone).
+As alternatives, Wellflex sleeves or sleeves with a flange on both sides ⇒ Chap.
+4.3.3 [▶ 23] are available (use in Zone 2 environment if the piping is still in the explosion protection zone).

-6.9 Connecting condensate drain to siphon
+6.7 Connecting condensate drain to siphon